tomwrx/mongo_sharded_cluster/Readme.md

 ### A guide of creating Mongo cluster and running sharded MongoDB with Docker Compose.
 It is assumed that Docker Desktop is already installed.
-A folder structure should be the same in project.
+A folder structure should be the same as in project.

 Examples tested in PowerShell